JamesSkemp/words/content/post/how-to-backup-playstation-2-memory-cards.md

 +++
-title = "How to backup Playstation 2 memory cards?" summary = "I'll be needing to get a new Playstation 2 memory card shortly, since the I've got less than a MB left on each of the two cards I currently have.
+title = "How to backup Playstation 2 memory cards?" description = "I'll be needing to get a new Playstation 2 memory card shortly, since the I've got less than a MB left on each of the two cards I currently have.
 While there's some extra Final Fantasy X saves that I could go through and delete, I'd really like to backup the saves that I have to my computer.
 After a bit of searching, I'm just not sure what to purchase ..." draft = false comments = true date = "2006-09-09T12:06:00-05:00"